investindex/Funds/README.md

 ## ETFs

 The ETF issuers with the largest total assets under management are BlackRock, Vanguard, and State Street (in decreasing order).
-The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) is a great resource for comparing and searching for ETFs.
+The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) and [ETF.com](https://www.etf.com/channels/) are great resources for comparing and searching for ETFs.
 Regardless of your choice, the fees are a matter of cents annually for every $100 invested.

 &nbsp;